 - EASY TO APPLY: Either Sprinkle or Spread without worry!
 Use on "HotSpot" areas, Use as a Permimeter Treatment - where you're aiming for prevention and follow package instructions for application rate.
 Simply and easy to keep your yard free of crickets, locust, grasshoppers, ants & More!

-- Use this Insect killer on lawns, around your home perimeter, and on ornamentals, flowers, trees, shrubs and listed vegetables and fruit trees
+- WHERE TO USE: Use this landscape and lawn bug killer outdoors on lawns, around your home perimeter, and on ornamentals, flowers, trees, shrubs and listed vegetables and fruit trees

 - Protect your roses and edibles from listed damaging pests